-Liability coverage may also be limited and may not provide any protection when your boat is on the water or if your boat is over a certain size or above a certain horsepower.
+Liability coverage may also be limited and may not provide protection when your boat is on the water or if your boat is over a certain size or above a certain horsepower.
 Expect similar gaps in coverage on many policies for things like fuel spills or wreckage.
 If you own anything bigger than a rowboat, consider buying a specialized boat insurance policy to provide dedicated coverage.

 Find Boat Insurance Today

-Choosing the best boat insurance coverage to meet your specific needs can be more complicated than choosing auto insurance or other types of coverage that are more standardized.
+Choosing the best boat insurance coverage to meet your needs can be more complicated than choosing auto insurance or other types of coverage that are more standardized.
 Many insurers that provide boat insurance coverage don’t specialize in boat insurance, which can lead to coverage gaps or policies that are not well understood by either the agent or the consumer.

 Speak with your agent and don’t be afraid to ask questions.
 An overlooked coverage detail can potentially cost you thousands.

 Yes, boat insurance works much like car insurance, providing protection against accidents, damage and total losses.